BattletechModders/StrategicOperations/README.md

 `BATargetEffect` - Effect which will be applied to Battle Armor while swarming.
 Intended use is to improve accuracy and clustering of swarming BA so they always (usually, mostly) hit the same location on the unit they're swarming.
 Of course you can add whatever else you want here.

-`AI_BattleArmorSpawnChance` - float, probability that AI units that <i>can</i> mount Battle Armor, either mounted externally or internally, will get Battle Armor at contract start.
-Note that this is independent of any "support lance" or "extra lance" settings in Mission Control or other mods.
+`AI_BattleArmorSpawnChance` - float, base probability that AI units that <i>can</i> mount Battle Armor, either mounted externally or internally, will get Battle Armor at contract start.
+Note that any added Battle Armor is independent of any "support lance" or "extra lance" settings in Mission Control or other mods.
+Added to AI_BattleArmorSpawnDiffMod for total chance.

+`AI_BattleArmorSpawnDiffMod` - float, contract difficulty is multiplied by this value and added to AI_BattleArmorSpawnChance to determine probability of AI units spawning BA.

 `BattleArmorFactionAssociations` - Faction information for AI battle armor spawning.
 If a faction does not have an entry here, it will not spawn Battle Armor.
 E.g, using the following setting the only faction that would spawn Battle Armor would be ClanGhostBear, and the only battle armor it would spawn is `mechdef_ba_is_standard`.